WBEN-FM

-WBEN-FM (95.7 MHz, "95-7 Ben FM") is a commercial radio station licensed to Philadelphia, Pennsylvania.
+WBEN-FM (95.7 MHz, "95.7 BEN FM") is a commercial radio station licensed to Philadelphia, Pennsylvania.
 The station is owned by Beasley Broadcast Group and broadcasts an adult hits radio format.
 The studios and offices are in Bala Cynwyd and the broadcast tower is on Wigard Avenue in the Roxborough section of Philadelphia at (40°2′19.7″N 75°14′12.8″W).

 The station plays a mix of 1970s, 1980s and 1990s hits, with some current hot adult contemporary singles.
 Named after Benjamin Franklin, BEN-FM's slogan is "Playing Anything We Feel Like."
 The formula originated in Canada as Jack FM.
 Unlike many adult hits stations, WBEN-FM uses DJs.
 The station imaging is handled by Howard Cogan, the former voice of Jack FM.
 Actor John O'Hurley of the TV show Seinfeld previously did the station imaging.

 History

 1949-1997: Classical

-The station signed on the air in March 1949 as WFLN, which was started by civic leaders as a "classical music and fine arts" station.
+The station signed on the air on March 14, 1949 as WFLN, which was started by civic leaders as a "classical music and fine arts" station.
 It was owned by the Franklin Broadcasting Company and had studios at 8200 Ridge Avenue.
 The call sign, then as now, referred to Benjamin Franklin, an eighteenth century civic leader in Philadelphia and one of the founding fathers of the United States.

 In 1956, the station added an -FM suffix when an AM simulcast was launched on 900 kHz.
 WFLN-AM-FM was sold in 1988 to Marlin Broadcasting, which added more news, sports and traffic reports to the station.
 From 1995 to 1997, WFLN was bought and sold five more times.
 With each purchase, budget cutbacks were instituted and, while maintaining the classical format, the station adopted a more commercial sound with shorter familiar selections heard in most dayparts, in an effort to attract casual fans of classical music.

 Finally, the news came at 6 p.m. on September 5, 1997, that Greater Media, which had recently acquired the station, announced it was ending WFLN's classical programming.
+The last musical opus aired on WFLN was that of Fritz Kreisler's "Schön Rosmarin for Violin and Piano".
 During a farewell speech for WFLN, Tom Milewski, the chief operating officer for Greater Media, said that the audience interested in classical music had aged and most advertisers were seeking a younger audience; Milewski added that classical music would be best preserved as a non-commercial format.
 To continue serving Philadelphia's classical audience, WFLN's recordings were donated to WRTI, Temple University's non-commercial radio station.
 Greater Media would also provide financial support to Temple as WRTI adopted the WFLN classical format during the day.
 (Three of the WFLN program hosts would join WRTI in their usual time slots, and WRTI continued to program its usual jazz format at night.)
 The company's support of WRTI also served to deflect criticism that the company was taking away Philadelphia's only classical radio station.